 Working out loud – collaboration technology for the win

-Working out loud isn’t a new concept of course, but todays technology makes it much easier to truly collaborate, share work in progress and co-create.
-It doesn’t matter whether your organisation has Microsoft teams, Webex Teams, Workplace or even something more bespoke..
-What matters is you have somewhere where people can use the power of chat, meetings and content sharing so that the team, department or entire organisation feels up to speed, included, empowered and able to make a contribution.
+Working out loud isn’t a new concept of course, but today’s technology makes it much easier to truly collaborate, share work in progress and co-create.
+It doesn’t matter whether your organisation has Microsoft teams, Webex Teams, Workplace or something more bespoke.
+What matters is you have a place where people can use the power of chat, meetings and content sharing so that the team, department or entire organisation feels up to speed, included, empowered and able to make a contribution.
 You don’t need to see faces to see a steady stream of effective teamwork.

 Breaking those silo’s

 It can be all too easy for home workers or those in outpost offices to feel isolated or excluded as we naturally gravitate to those we share physical space with.
-If your workforce is blended then it’s really great practice to make sure everyone works this way even if they share an office.
-If there’s a quick meeting or stand up? – spin up a video call, have a quick question or need help? – ask in a shared space rather than relying on your desk buddy.
+If your workforce is blended then it’s great practice to make sure everyone works this way even if they share an office.
+If there’s a quick meeting or stand-up needed, spin up a video call.
+Have a quick question or need some help?
+Ask in a shared space rather than relying on your desk buddy.
 This all comes with the added bonus that you’re far more likely to get results faster as this gives everyone an opportunity to work together and truly play to strengths.

 At a glance

-Presence (the indicator that someone is online/busy etc) is an incredibly useful aspect.
-Being able to see when someone is available for a quick IM conversation or when someone shouldn’t be disturbed helps build the right kind of respectful team etiquette.
+Presence (the indicator that someone is online/busy etc.) is an incredibly useful feature.
+Being able to see when someone is available for a quick IM conversation or shouldn’t be disturbed helps build a respectful team etiquette.
 Heed my warning though, using presence to scrutinise how people spend their time does not build trust!
 (Unless you’re in an industry where its critical people are online and ready.)
 Trying to manage time this way loses you more time than you could ever gain.
-Instead head back to the concept of working out loud, if we’re seeing great quality work does actual minutes logged matter?
+Instead, head back to the concept of working out loud; if we’re seeing great quality work does actual minutes logged matter?

 Tapping into the potential

 Working this way goes a long way towards easing some of the other concerns with variable workforces too.
-When you start to see how your collaboration technology can really enhance the way you interact with your people, when your culture and working practices are based on open working, regular team and one to one video calls, when you find the ways to work together even when you’re not together..
-That’s when you’ll find a far greater level of engagement and motivation.
+When you start to see how your collaboration technology can really enhance the way you interact with your people; when your culture and working practices are based on openness and regular team and one-to-one video calls; when you find great ways to work together even when you’re not together; that’s when you’ll find a far greater level of engagement and motivation.